MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

    > [!NOTE]
    > The collection of boxes below the instructional text is called the “bin.”

 When you view your guide on [!include[pn-hololens](../includes/pn-hololens.md)] in Author mode, you’ll see all the assets that you associated with the steps, and you can place the assets in their relevant spaces in the real world.
-For example, if you assign a pointer to a step in the PC application, you’ll align that pointer to the thing you want to point to in [!include[pn-hololens](../includes/pn-hololens.md)] authoring.
+For example, if you assign a pointer to a step in the PC application, you’ll align that pointer to the thing you want to point to in [!include[pn-hololens](../includes/pn-hololens.md)] authoring in the real world.
 What you see in the Step card page is very similar to what you see on [!include[pn-hololens](../includes/pn-hololens.md)].

 ### Best practices for the Step card page

 - It’s easy to add another step from the Step card page.
-Just select **Add new step** in the lower-right corner of the page.
+Just select **Add new step** in the top right corner of the page.
 No need to go back to the **Outline** page.

 - Don’t be afraid to add lots of steps, but keep the text short.
 Instruction text is limited to 280 characters per step to help keep the text short.